edithsyl/HCI-Object-detection-and-translation/README.md

 - [Next.js](https://nextjs.org/) - A JavaScript framework for building server-rendered React applications.
 - [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) - A progressive web app that can be installed on a user's device and run offline, providing a native-like experience.

-## Contributing
-If you want to contribute to this project, please feel free to submit a pull request.
-Any contributions, big or small, are greatly appreciated!

-## Authors
-Juan Sebastian - Initial work - [@juanjaho](https://github.com/juanjaho)

-## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.

-## Acknowledgments
+## Acknowledgement
-- Special thanks to [@WongKinYiu](https://github.com/WongKinYiu) for creating such an amazing [YOLOv7](https://github.com/WongKinYiu/yolov7) model.
+[@juanjaho](https://github.com/juanjaho) - original work by Juan Sebastian [@WongKinYiu](https://github.com/WongKinYiu) for creating such an amazing [YOLOv7](https://github.com/WongKinYiu/yolov7) model.

-- Hats off to the ONNXRuntime team for making such a powerful tool accessible to developers.

-- Referenced [ONNXRuntime Web Demo](https://github.com/microsoft/onnxruntime-web-demo) for guidance on how to use ONNXRuntime in a web application.
+[ONNXRuntime Web Demo](https://github.com/microsoft/onnxruntime-web-demo) on how to use ONNXRuntime in a web application.

-- Thank you to all the contributors to the open-source libraries used in this project.

-- Inspiration for this project was taken from my previous project [AnimeArcaneGAN_Mobile](https://github.com/juanjaho/AnimeArcaneGAN_Mobile)

 ## Citation for YOLOv7
 ```